It's fair to say that I have a bit of a history of both training and working myself into the ground.

 My experiences of burnout

 Before I share my thoughts on how to avoid overtraining and general burn out, I thought it'd be useful to talk you through some of my own experiences as, if you're going through something similar it can be useful to be reminded that you're not the only one struggling to maintain a balance...

-The first times I can really recall running myself into the ground were when I was about 17 and on a gap year backpacking in Australia.
+The first time I can really recall running myself into the ground was when I was about 17 and on a gap year backpacking in Australia.

 I was travelling up the East Coast with a mate and we were surfing, working and - most importantly of all - partying as much as we could.
 It was my first significant trip away from home and, without any checks and balances in place and full of general enthusiasm for life, I went at it pretty hard.

 At one point we stayed in a hostel Byron Bay for a few weeks and hung out with a bunch of other Brits on a similar trip.
 The general routine was to work a bit in the morning at the hostel (cleaning etc) to get free rent, then we’d go surfing all day, and in the evening we’d go out partying and drinking until late and get up and do it all over again the next day.